jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

    majority of servers are willing to vote for.
 If you reset the election timer whenever someone asks you to vote for them, this makes it equally likely for a server with an outdated log to step forward as for a server with a longer log.

    In fact, because there are so few servers with sufficiently up-to-date logs, those servers are quite unlikely to be able to hold an election in sufficient peace to be elected.
 If you follow the rule from Figure 2, the servers with the more up-to-date logs won't be interrupted by outdated servers' elections, and so are more likely to complete the election and become the leader.
  - Follow Figure 2's directions as to when you should start an election.
    In particular, note that if you are a candidate (i.e., you are currently running an election), but the election timer fires, you should start *another* election.
 This is important to avoid the system stalling due to delayed or dropped RPCs.
- - Ensure that you follow the second "Rules for Servers" *before* handling an incoming RPC.
+ - Ensure that you follow the second rule in "Rules for Servers" *before* handling an incoming RPC.
 The second rule states:

    > If RPC request or response contains term `T > currentTerm`: set
    > `currentTerm = T`, convert to follower (§5.1)